arpytanshu/latent-semantic-indexing/README.md

 # latent-semantic-indexing
 This Latent Semantic Indexing [ LSI ] model collects, parses, and stores documents to facilitate fast and accurate information retrieval through queries.

+#### Indexing:
+The model creates a term-document frequency matrix from the document corpus.
+It then uses SVD to get a reduced representation for all terms and documents.
+(Indexing is usually slower in LSI models.
+And Index needs to be refreshed everytime you add a new document.
+LSI models are good where corpus is not updated very frequently.)

+#### Retrieval:
+The user queries are translated to vector representation using the reduced representation.
+The document vectors with the maximum cosine similarity with the query vector is fetched as result.
+(Retrieval is very fast in LSI models.
+Each user query translates to a vector multiplication and a lookup in a dictionay, thus the speed.)
 ```
 SAMPLE RUN